Avoiding Tax Problems

 - Paying multiple state taxes.
 Don’t forget that income earned in another state must be reported.
 If you reside in one state and work in another, a nonresident tax return must be filed in the state in which you work.
 Only the money earned in that state needs to be reported.
 However, if you fail to file this return, you could face interest and penalties, in addition to the taxes owed.

 - Forgetting to sign the forms.
 It is an all-too-common mistake to forget to sign on the bottom line.
 While this may not cost you money upfront, it will cause a delay in receiving any anticipated refund.
-For those who owe the IRS and wait until the very last minute to file, forgetting to sign their tax return could cost them a late fee and penalty when the IRS sends it back for signature and April 15th has passed.
+For those who owe the IRS and wait until the very last minute to file, forgetting to sign their tax return could cost them a late fee and penalty when the IRS sends it back for signature and the deadline has passed.

 - Falling for tax schemes.
 One of the fastest growing concerns for the IRS is tax refund fraud and identity theft.
 Taxpayers have lost hundreds of thousands of dollars because criminals tricked them into believing they owed the IRS.
 The IRS will never send an unsolicited email or contact you through social media channels.
 The IRS does not ask for personal or financial information.
 If you believe you may be at risk for identity theft, you should probably contact the IRS Identity Protection Specialized Unit by calling their toll-free number at 1-800-908-4490.